 Troubleshooting Guide: Why FPV Motor Getting Hot?

-Why it is important to cool fpv motor?
+Why it is important to cool FPV motor?

 After a vigorous flight, it’s common for FPV motor to get warm, but how hot is too hot?
 Pinching the engine by the bell with your fingertips—ideally immediately after landing—is a simple technique to find out.
 It’s acceptable if you can comfortably hold your fingers there for more than ten seconds.
 It may indicate overheating if it gets too hot to handle.